DECODEproject/whitepaper/introduction.md

 # Outline

-This documents describes the design of the DECODE ([https://decodeproject.eu/](https://decodeproject.eu/)) architecture.
+This document describes the design of the DECODE ([https://decodeproject.eu/](https://decodeproject.eu/)) architecture.
 The document will evolve over time and will be published regularly as a versioned series.

 | Version                        | Date Published            |
 | ------------------------------ | ------------------------- |
 | EA-SNAPSHOT | (Targeted Oct 31 2017)    |

-The whitepaper is structured as follows.
-We first describe the functionality the architecture should implement, together with the main non-functional requirements.
-We then give a high-level description of the conceptual foundations that are brought together, before digging deeper and discussing the main components.
-We describe the function and responsibility of these and how they relate to each other.
-We then discuss what kind of applications can be built with DECODE and provide some examples.
+The Whitepaper gives an overview of what DECODE is, why it is important and how it relates to the landscape of decentralised applications.
+It then reviews the conceptual foundations on which it is built and how they combine to achieve its purpose.
+It then describes at a high level the core components of the architecture and what role they play and finishes with illustrative examples of how it can be applied in the real world.

 # Introduction to DECODE